The following definitions and abbreviations, those found in chapter 182-500

 "Primary care case management (PCCM)"

-means the coordination of health care services under the department's Indian health center or tribal clinic managed care program.
-See WAC 388-538-068
+- The coordination of health care services under the agency's Indian health center or tribal clinic managed care program.
+See WAC 182-538-068

-"Principal diagnosis" means the condition established after study to be chiefly responsible for the admission of the patient to the hospital for care.
+"Principal diagnosis" - The condition chiefly responsible for the admission of the patient to the hospital.

-"Private room rate" means the rate customarily charged by a hospital for a one-bed room.
+"Private room rate" - The rate customarily charged by a hospital for a one-bed room.

-"Prosthetic device" or "prosthetic" means a replacement, corrective, or supportive device prescribed by a physician or other licensed practitioner, within the scope of his or her practice as defined by state law, to:
+"Prosthetic device" or "prosthetic" - A replacement, corrective, or supportive device prescribed by a physician or other licensed practitioner, within the scope of his or her practice as defined by state law, to:

 (1) Artificially replace a missing portion of the body;